artipie/blog.artipie.com/_posts/2022/07/2022-07-29-release-notes.md

   - dashboard
 ---

+[v0.25.1](https://github.com/artipie/artipie/releases/tag/v0.25.1) was released on July 29.
 This month we mostly focused on Artipie documentation and wiki improvements, we are also preparing some articles and posts.
 The links will be available here as soon as we publish them.
 Besides, the following changes were made:
 - [Single repository on port](https://github.com/artipie/artipie/wiki/Configuration-Repository#single-repository-on-port) use case was [fixed](https://github.com/artipie/artipie/issues/1041):